xiaoxinny/fastapi-uvicorn-docker-template/README.md

     ]
 ```

-The above assumes that you have the following directory structure:
+All of the above assumes that you have the following directory structure:

 ```txt
     my-monorepo/